Swiip/jquery-springmvc-jpa/README.md

-# Tutorial JPA 2, Spring 3.1, jQuery 1.7
+# Template JPA 2, Spring 3.1, Backbone JS 0.9

-This project aims to be the support for a tutorial written in french for the website <http://www.developpez.com/>.
+This project aims to be the cleanest and most up to date way to build Web UI on a Java-based server.

-I will add the link to the tutorial page when it will be available.
+Of course, this implies lots of framework and architecture choices which are mine and can be discussed.

-But this project has also the goal of being the cleanest way to build a simple Java Web application with the most up to date technologies.
+This repo is in constant evolution but you can find in branches the major architectures switch.
+At this time, there is one old branche which is jQuery UI that I replaced by BackboneJS (I know that the two technologies are not the same but I still replaced on by the other).

 My goal is to fully comment the code and the Git repository to explain how the different technologies are integrated.

 ## Chosen technologies

-As described in the main title, the major technologies are [JPA 2][], [Spring][Spring Framework] 3.1 and [jQuery] 1.7 but this is the complete list of architecture choices:
+As described in the main title, the major technologies are [JPA 2][], [Spring][Spring Framework] 3.1 and Backbone JS 0.9 but this is the complete list of architecture choices:

 ### Java frameworks
 - [Hibernate] 4.0 _as JPA 2 implementation_
 - [JPA 2] _as persistence API_
-- [Spring Data JPA] _as DAO layer implementation_
+- [Spring Data JPA] 1.1 _as DAO layer implementation_
-- [Spring Framework] 3.1 _as main IoC container_
+- [Spring Framework] 3.2 _as main IoC container_
-- [Spring MVC] 3.1 _as web framework_
+- [Spring MVC] 3.2 _as web framework_
-- [Jackson] 1.8 _as JSON marshaller_
+- Spring Data Rest 3.2 _as REST exporter_
 - [Spring Security] 3.1 _as security framework_

 ### JavaScript frameworks
-- [RequireJS] 1.0 _as JavaScript file and module loader_
+- [RequireJS] 2.0 _as JavaScript file and module loader_
-- [jQuery] 1.7 _as main JavaScript framework_
+- [jQuery] 1.8 _as main JavaScript framework_
-- [jQuery UI] 1.8 _as main Web UI framework_
+- BackboneJS 0.9 _as Web UI structure_
-- [jqGrid] 4.3 _as jQuery DataGrid plugin_
+- Twitter Bootstrap _as front-end framework_

 ### Design patterns and guide lines
 - [Single-page application] (even for the login)